-Defence in discrimination cases may not be easy since, in such type of cases, the employer must to prove that they use objective criteria for all employees.
-This means that an employer must demonstrate that any action connected with employment had justified and legitimate grounds, e.g. an increase of salary was in line with the company's general promotion policy.
+Defence in discrimination cases may not be easy as, in such cases, the employer must prove that he uses objective criteria for all employees.
+This means that an employer must demonstrate that any action connected with employment had justified and legitimate grounds, e.g., an increase of salary was in line with the company's general promotion policy.

-Introduction of and compliance with internal rules against discrimination (e.g. a code of conduct) may significantly strengthen an employer's position in such defence.
+Introduction of and compliance with internal rules against discrimination (e.g., a code of conduct) may significantly strengthen an employer's position in such defence.